Mathematical semantics of intuitionistic logic: Sheaf-valued models

-This looks suspiciously similar to Tarski models, except that we have seen in the previous sections that the inclusions in (3) and (6) are strict in general, with (3) being strict even for some Alexandroff spaces.
+This is reminiscent of Tarski models, except that we have seen in the previous sections that the inclusions in (3) and (6) are strict in general, with (3) being strict even for some Alexandroff spaces.

 However, by \ref{product sheaf} and \ref{Hom-sheaf}, the inclusions in (3) and (6) can be reversed if the presheaves satisfy the sheaf conditions, and $B$ is a zero-dimensional separable metrizable space.
 Also, by \ref{0-dim} a sheaf over such a space $B$ has a global section if and only if its support is the entire $B$.
-Thus from the completeness results for Tarski models (see \S\ref{Tarski completeness}) we obtain
+Thus from Dragalin's and Kramer's completeness results for Tarski models (see \S\ref{Tarski completeness}) we obtain

-\begin{theorem} Intuitionistic logic is strongly complete with respect to its sheaf-valued models with countable domain over the Baire space $\N^\N$, and complete with respect to its sheaf-valued models with countable domain over any given zero-dimensional separable metrizable space with no isolated points. \end{theorem}
+\begin{theorem} Intuitionistic logic is strongly complete with respect to its sheaf-valued model with countable domain over the Baire space $\N^\N$, and complete with respect to its sheaf-valued model with countable domain over any given zero-dimensional separable metrizable space with no isolated points. \end{theorem}

 Although over zero-dimensional separable metrizable spaces sheaf-valued models can be seen as merely a proof-relevant conservative extension of Tarski models, in general they tend to be very different from Tarski models.